 In addition to the spec’s recommended “hold” solution, consider setting track.enabled = false at the same time.
 If you do, Firefox 60 will turn off the user’s camera and hardware indicator light, for less paranoid face-muting.
 This is a spec-supported feature Chrome does not have yet, and is the subject of my next blog.

 Correlate tracks by transceiver.mid or order

 Last year’s blog explained how using track ids out-of-band to correlate remote tracks would no longer work.
-It admonished using transceiver.mid instead for this, but, sans implementation, left out a working example.
+It recommended using transceiver.mid instead for this, but, sans implementation, left out a working example.